ComputerMaestro/ULMFiT/README.md

 These steps are necessary to starting training ULMFiT for any task.
 For pretraining step for Language model, a general-purpose corpus is needed, which here is WikiText-103 by default.
 Similarly, for fine-tuning Language Model and fine-tuning classifier we need a dataset for the specific task (example Sentiment Analysis, Topic classification etc).
 For all of these steps, the data is to be loaded for training and for that data loaders are to be defined.
 Since the data used to train for such a large model is large, so it is not recommended to load all the data at once, instead the data should be loaded in batches through tasks concept of julia (Refer [this](https://docs.julialang.org/en/v1.0/manual/control-flow/#man-tasks-1) documentation) using `Channels`.
 Basically, we need to create `Channels` which supply a mini-batch at every call.

 Before dividing the tokenized corpus into batches, first preprocess the corpus properly according to the vocabulary used for the model.
-Try to reduce the number of UNKNOWN tokens as much as possible by splitting tokens like "necessity." to "necessity" and "." , "name"" to "name" and """, "hall's" to "hall" and "'s'" etc. it is necessary to look into the tokenized corpus to reduce such words, otherwise, excess of these UNKNOWN tokens will lead to improper learning of model.
+Try to reduce the number of UNKNOWN tokens as much as possible by splitting tokens like "necessity." to "necessity" and "." , "name"" to "name" and """, "hall's" to "hall" and "'s'" etc. it is necessary to look into the tokenized corpus to reduce such words, otherwise, excess of such tokens will lead to increase in the count of UNKNOWN tokens which eventually would result in improper learning of model.
+Also, it is essential to use lower casing if there is no special token defined in vocabulary of model to specify upper cased words to the model.
 Apart from this, apply standard techniques for text preprocessing depending on your requirements.
-Also, to ensure whether the model is learning is correctly or not Sampling should be done after every epoch or a after a descent number of iterations are completed.
+Also, to ensure whatever the model is learning is correct for checking on validation set or else Sampling should be done after every epoch or a after a descent number of iterations.
 A `sampling` function is provided for the same:

 ```julia
 julia> sampling(starting_text::String, lm::LanguageModel)